-The large curvature perturbations can generate the stochastic \ac{GW} background through the second-order effect~\cite{Saito:2008jc, Saito:2009jt}.
-We calculate the GW spectrum in hybrid inflation model and compare the result with the constraints and future sensitivity curves for the GW experiments.
-The bottom panel of Fig.~\ref{fig:result2} shows the prediction of GW spectrum for the above mentioned parameter.
+Large curvature perturbations can generate the stochastic \ac{GW} background through the second-order effect~\cite{Saito:2008jc, Saito:2009jt}.
+We calculate the GW spectrum in hybrid inflation model and compare the result with constraints and future sensitivity curves for the GW experiments.
+The bottom panel in Fig.~\ref{fig:result2} shows the prediction of GW spectrum for the above-mentioned parameter.
 It is compared with the power-law-integrated sensitivity curves for ongoing and planned GW experiments~\cite{Schmitz:2020syl}.
-Pulsar-timing array (PTA) experiments, such as Parkes Pulsar Timing Array (PPTA)~\cite{Shannon:2015ect} excludes the dense green shaded region.
-The aLIGO/aVirgo's third observing run (LV(O3))~\cite{KAGRA:2021kbb} exclude the dense red shaded region. \footnote{See also Refs.~\cite{Kapadia:2020pnr,Romero-Rodriguez:2021aws} for a specific analysis of the constraint on the induced \acp{GW}.} We also plot future sensitivity curves for PTA and GW detection experiments by light shaded regions, including SKA~\cite{Janssen:2014dka}, LISA~\cite{LISA:2017pwj}, DECIGO~\cite{Kawamura:2011zz,Kawamura:2020pcg}, BBO~\cite{Harry:2006fi}, Einstein Telescope (ET)~\cite{Punturo:2010zz,Maggiore:2019uih}, Cosmic Explorer (CE)~\cite{Reitze:2019iox}, and aLIGO+aVirgo+KAGRA (LVK)~\cite{Somiya:2011np,KAGRA:2020cvd}.
-The upper panel of Fig.~\ref{fig:result2} also shows them in terms of the curvature perturbations.
+Pulsar-timing array (PTA) experiments, such as Parkes Pulsar Timing Array (PPTA)~\cite{Shannon:2015ect} exclude the dense green shaded region.
+The aLIGO/aVirgo's third observing run (LV(O3))~\cite{KAGRA:2021kbb} excludes the dense red shaded region. \footnote{See also Refs.~\cite{Kapadia:2020pnr,Romero-Rodriguez:2021aws} for a specific analysis of the constraint on the induced \acp{GW}.} We also plot future sensitivity curves for PTA and GW detection experiments by light shaded regions, including SKA~\cite{Janssen:2014dka}, LISA~\cite{LISA:2017pwj}, DECIGO~\cite{Kawamura:2011zz,Kawamura:2020pcg}, BBO~\cite{Harry:2006fi}, Einstein Telescope (ET)~\cite{Punturo:2010zz,Maggiore:2019uih}, Cosmic Explorer (CE)~\cite{Reitze:2019iox}, and aLIGO+aVirgo+KAGRA (LVK)~\cite{Somiya:2011np,KAGRA:2020cvd}.
+The upper panel in Fig.~\ref{fig:result2} also shows them in terms of the curvature perturbations.

 The case with the solid curve can be tested by future GW experiments, such as LISA.
-This is an interesting smoking gun signal for the PBH formation in the hybrid inflation model.
+This is an interesting smoking gun signal for PBH formation in the hybrid inflation model.
 In particular, our GW spectrum has a relatively broad peak, which comes from the spectrum of the density curvature perturbations \eq{width}.
 If we can determine the GW spectrum by those experiments, we can obtain information of parameters for the hybrid inflation model, such as $\Pi$, $\mu_2$, and $\mu_3$.
 Then one can check the consistency with the parameter space shown in Fig.~\ref{fig:result1}.
-One can therefore falsify or confirm our model by the observations of GW spectrum, which is actually within the future sensitivity curve.
+One can therefore falsify or confirm our model by observations of the GW spectrum, which is actually within the future sensitivity curve.